Slaters was a successful restaurant chain from the Victorian era until the 1950s. It became one of the largest catering companies in the world.

 Barnes began to build the company into a chain of restaurants.
-The company went public in 1989 to fund expansion overseas.
+The company went public to fund expansion overseas from 1989.
 The first international franchise was a 200-seat restaurant in Hong Kong.

 Ramsden’s was acquired by Granada for £20 million in 1999.
 Compass, who had merged with Granada, sold the chain to EQT in 2006.
 Ranjit Boparan acquired Ramsden’s for £10 million in 2010.